-Turn in your finished thesis to the Honors Program Secretary, Wendy Wilson in Room 312 of the Administration Building.
+Turn in your finished thesis to the Honors Program Secretary, Heidi Rushing in Forster Office 202.

 The Honors Committee will then check the format etc. and, if the format is acceptable, pass the thesis along to Abell Library.
 If your style is not consistent, or if the margins will not allow binding, you must make the needed changes in the style or format.